hashicorp/terraform-provider-azurerm/website/docs/r/container_group.html.markdown

 * `port` - (Optional) Number of the port to access on the container.
 Changing this forces a new resource to be created.

 * `scheme` - (Optional) Scheme to use for connecting to the host.
-Possible values are `HTTP` & `HTTPS`.
+Possible values are `Http` and `Https`.
 Changing this forces a new resource to be created.

 ## Attributes Reference